CiscoSecurity/tr-05-serverless-apivoid/README.md

 You can perform two kinds of testing:

-- Run static code analysis checking for any semantic discrepancies and [PEP 8] https://www.python.org/dev/peps/pep-0008/) compliance:
+- Run static code analysis checking for any semantic discrepancies and [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliance:

-  `flake8 code`
+  `flake8 .`

 - Run the suite of unit tests and measure the code coverage: